 Instructions for operating the Molding Head are contained in a booklet furnished with the Molding Head.

-For use of Molding Head Cutter or Drum Sander with saw arbor vertical the rear table requires an opening (next to rear face of fence) for clearance.
+For use of Molding Head Cutter or Drum Sander the rear table requires an opening (next to rear face of fence) for clearance.
 Cut this opening as shown.